drannex42/FirefoxSidebar/readme.md

 - Restart Firefox
 - Visit [userchrome.org](https://www.userchrome.org/how-create-userchrome-css.html) if you are confused or have any questions.

-Values:

- **--sidebar-bg-color**
- - Change this if you have a different theme than the default light one to match the rest of your sideberry theme colors
- - default: #fafafa;

 ### If you use FF without the bookmarks bar